karlaevelize/smart-house-solution/README.md

 ## Redux Terminology

 - Actions: object with type and payload.
 Type is a string.
-Payload is data.
+Payload is your data.

 ```js
 {